 Investment Horizon: What is your time frame for reaching your goals?
 Short-term goals may require a different strategy than long-term ones.

 Current Financial Position: How much can you invest without compromising your financial stability?
+If you're carrying high-interest debt, see our guide on eliminating credit card debt before investing.

 Step 3: Determine Your Risk Tolerance